-Start the process of hiring a plumber by checking with people close to you, such as family members, colleagues and friends.
+Start the process of hiring a plumber by checking with people close to you, such as family members, colleagues, and friends.
 Collect the names of plumbers that others have actually used, not just people they happen to know.
 Avoid giving preference to any plumbers just because they are related to somebody; being part of a person’s bloodline doesn’t mean you’ll get a good job.
 The plumber is still only as good as his former work and service to customers.

 Keep a List

-Make a list of potential plumbers as you get names and keep it in a safe place.
+Make a list of potential plumbers as you get names and keep them in a safe place.
 The day you have an emergency you won’t have plenty of time to spend hiring a plumber – you’ll need to know who to call right away.
 Make notes alongside the names of any other information available, such as the length of time the plumber has been in business, who referred him or her to you, and what the contractor’s areas of specialization are.

-You can do this either before asking for estimates or once you have them, before you make your final choice of contractor.
+You can do this either before asking for estimates or once you have them before you make your final choice of contractor.
 Whatever you decide, before hiring a plumber to work on your premises you should check the company’s credentials, such as: